 Secondary Diogenes syndrome: This diagnosis is given when an additional mental illness is part of the overall diagnosis.

-Each group accounts for approximately 50 percent of all diagnosed cases.
+Each group accounts for approximately

 To make a diagnosis, a doctor will look for clues in the person’s behavioral and social history.
 A social worker may be able to help with this.
 This is especially true if the individual has a history of complaints against them from neighbors or others.